BolajiAyodeji/Blogposts/cl7x9ey3y0dv5w8nv8bsv79fv.md

 ## The Anatomy of an Open Source Project

-OSS projects usually include the following sets of people:
+Generally, open source projects will four main components, the **Source** code, a **Licence**, **Documentation**, and **People**.
+These sets of people include:

-- **Creator(s)**: Those who created the project.
+* **Creator(s)**: Those who created the project.

-- **Maintainer(s)**: Those who actively manage the entire project.
+* **Maintainer(s)**: Those who actively manage the entire project.

-- **Contributor(s)**: Those who contribute to the project (someone like you).
+* **Contributor(s)**: Those who contribute to the project (someone like you).

-- **Users**: Those who use the project (developers or customers).
+* **Users**: Those who use the project (developers or customers).

-- **Working group(s)**: A collection of contributors split into domain-specific groups to focus on a discussion or activity around a specific subject area (e.g., testing group, DevOps group, documentation group, code reviews group, performance group, etc.).
+* **Working group(s)**: A collection of contributors split into domain-specific groups to focus on a discussion or activity around a specific subject area (e.g., testing group, DevOps group, documentation group, code reviews group, performance group, etc.).

-- **Sponsor(s)**: Those who contribute to the project with financial support.
+* **Sponsor(s)**: Those who contribute to the project with financial support.

 ---

 OSS projects usually include the following files (usually in text or markdown format) and documents:

-- **License**: the legal document that explains how and to what extent the project can be freely used, modified, and shared ([example](https://github.com/commercelayer/commercelayer-microstore/blob/master/LICENSE)).
+* **License**: the legal document that explains how and to what extent the project can be freely used, modified, and shared ([example](https://github.com/commercelayer/commercelayer-microstore/blob/master/LICENSE)).

-- **Code of conduct**: the document that outlines the rules, norms, acceptable practices, and responsibilities of anyone who decides to participate in the project in any way—including what happens when someone violates any of the rules ([example](https://github.com/commercelayer/.github/blob/master/CODE_OF_CONDUCT.md)).
+* **Code of conduct**: the document that outlines the rules, norms, acceptable practices, and responsibilities of anyone who decides to participate in the project in any way—including what happens when someone violates any of the rules ([example](https://github.com/commercelayer/.github/blob/master/CODE_OF_CONDUCT.md)).

-- **README**: the markdown file that displays under any repository on GitHub.
+* **README**: the markdown file that displays under any repository on GitHub.
 This is usually the entry point to any project, so you might find the documentation here and links to other necessary documents. ([example](https://github.com/oven-sh/bun/blob/main/README.md)).

-- **Documentation**: the file that contains all documentation resources for the project, including guides, API references, tutorials, data models, etc. ([example](https://reactjs.org/docs/getting-started.html)).
+* **Documentation**: the file that contains all documentation resources for the project, including guides, API references, tutorials, data models, etc. ([example](https://reactjs.org/docs/getting-started.html)).

-- **Contributing docs**: the document that explains how to get started with contributing to the project, including installation guides, configuration, etc. ([example](https://github.com/googleapis/python-firestore/blob/main/CONTRIBUTING.rst)).
+* **Contributing docs**: the document that explains how to get started with contributing to the project, including installation guides, configuration, etc. ([example](https://github.com/googleapis/python-firestore/blob/main/CONTRIBUTING.rst)).

-- **Security**: the file that explains how to submit vulnerability reports or any security issue ([example](https://github.com/appsmithorg/appsmith/blob/release/SECURITY.md)).
+* **Security**: the file that explains how to submit vulnerability reports or any security issue ([example](https://github.com/appsmithorg/appsmith/blob/release/SECURITY.md)).

-- **Issues**: the board with a collection of tasks and bug reports awaiting someone like you to fix them ([example](https://github.com/microsoft/TypeScript/issues)).
+* **Issues**: the board with a collection of tasks and bug reports awaiting someone like you to fix them ([example](https://github.com/microsoft/TypeScript/issues)).

-- **Pull requests**: the board with a collection of solutions submitted to fix certain issue(s) ([example](https://github.com/brix/crypto-js/pulls)).
+* **Pull requests**: the board with a collection of solutions submitted to fix certain issue(s) ([example](https://github.com/brix/crypto-js/pulls)).

-- **Discussions**: the place where maintainers, contributors, and users discuss on GitHub.
+* **Discussions**: the place where maintainers, contributors, and users discuss on GitHub.
 Usually, you'd report bugs here or ask the community for help when you encounter an issue with the project ([example](https://github.com/vercel/next.js/discussions)).

 And that's pretty much it.
 Most projects will also have a communication channel on maybe Discord or Slack for conversations and interactions between community members.